4zv4l/janbreak5/README.md

 The server send `NOT OK` if the hash does not match the password.

+The server send `NOT INSIDE` if the hash is not in the db.

+The server send `ALREADY CRACKED` if the hash status is `done`.

+The server send `EMPTY` if there are no hash in `todo` state.

 > NOTE: The server will check if the password matches the hash.

 ## TODO

 - [ ] Check if password match hash (adding native module md5)
-- [ ] Handle the case when there are no more 'todo' hash (but maybe still 'doing')
+- [X] Handle the case when there are no more 'todo' hash (but maybe still 'doing')
 - [X] Check if hash exists before update it in the db